Who we are

 The biannually elected board of directors oversee the conduct of business and provide strategic guidance.

 Directors draw upon their professional, personal, and experiential knowledge to govern the organization.
-Board members are elected at Annual General Meetings, but applications to join the board are welcome any time, find more information here.
+Board members are elected at Annual General Meetings, but applications to join the board are welcome any time, find out more information here.

 I support the leadership team and strengthen direct service programs; ensuring that SWAN continues to operate in alignment with organizational strategic vision, mission, and values.